dannynacker/octAVEs/README.md

 octAVEs: The FFT-based extraction.

-autoTUNE: The CQT-based extraction which “autotunes” spectral peaks to the nearest musical note.
+autoTUNED: The CQT-based extraction which “autotunes” spectral peaks to the nearest musical note.
 (You can set a flag or modify the script to call the desired extraction function.)

 Review Outputs: